mnallamalli97/commaAI2018/README.md

 # commaAI2018
 This is my solution and report for the 2018 internship at Comma AI.
+My entire solution is in the answer.py file.
+If you would like only my deliverable, it is in test.txt as requested by the challenge description.

 ORIGINAL FRAME:

 1. I am cropping image to remove black spots and crop out sky